Getting Super Visa insurance for medical coverage is a mandatory step on the way to spending long periods in Canada with loved ones.

 How much does Super Visa medical insurance cost?

-Costs and coverage options vary depending upon your province or territory.
+Super Visa insurance costs and coverage options may vary depending upon your destination province or territory.
 You can get Super Visa insurance for one parent or grandparent, or a couple.
 A couple travelling together may save some money over purchasing single Super Visa insurance policies individually.
-InsuranceHotline.com’s surveys found that the average annual policy premium for a couple was CAD $2,839 for one year, providing each person the required $100,000 coverage with a $1,000 deductible.
+Super Visa insurance will typically cost between CAD$100 and $200 per month, or potentially more.
+The exact cost of Super Visa insurance will vary depending on your provider and your plan.

 Are there alternatives to Super Visa Insurance?

-Super Visa insurance is designed to cover parents and grandparents of Canadian citizens or permanent residents (PR) who are travelling to Canada and plan to stay for one to two years.
-If you or your relative don’t fit the qualifications for a Super Visa, you have other options for travel visas and insurance for travellers.
+Super Visa insurance is designed to cover parents and grandparents of Canadian citizens or permanent residents who are travelling to Canada and plan to stay for up to two years.
+If you or your relative don’t fit the qualifications for a Super Visa, you may have other options for visitor visas and insurance for travellers.
 Many people travel to Canada for temporary stays of less than six months using visitor visas or simply using their passports if they come from a visa-exempt country.
-Relatives who have a 10-year multiple entry visa which allows them to stay for no longer than six months may be eligible for insurance for visitors to Canada.

 Those interested in sponsoring their parents or grandparents to live in Canada permanently may also be interested in the Parents and Grandparents Sponsorship Program (PGP).
 This program allows Canadian citizens and permanent residents to sponsor their parents and grandparents to become Canadian permanent residents.
-Immigration, Refugees and Citizenship Canada (IRRC) opened 20,000 new sponsorship applications in 2019, four times more than were available in 2015.
+Immigration, Refugees and Citizenship Canada (IRCC) will accept a record-high 30,000 applications through the PGP in 2021.

 Canada has a clear commitment to keeping families together.
 Whether you want to spend a holiday together as a family, or whether your parents want to be close by to watch their grandchildren grow up, Canada’s super visa program could be the solution you’ve been looking for.